gcallah/MiscWriting/Empire/empire.md

 "surrender our empire, and pull our military back within the borders of the US."

 But that answer
 lacks prudence: following its advice would create a power vacuum, and power vacuums get filled.
-The most likely result would be China stepping in to fill it.
+The most likely results would be China stepping in to fill it, or chaotic struggle as other powers tried to become the hegemon.

 When the Western Roman empire finally fell apart, the result was not liberation, but the dark ages.
 Townspeople inside the empire had lived down in the fertile river valleys: when the empire was gone, they moved up into fortified hill towns.